EndPointCorp/end-point-blog/2011/11/14/performing-bulk-edits-in-rails-part-1.html.md

 }
 ```

-We've added the downloadable class tag to our check boxes, while adding a simple form to send data to the new_bulk_edit_path.
-This path corresponds to the new action, which typically, you don't post forms to (which is why we needed to be explicit about setting the GET method).
+We’ve added the downloadable class tag to our check boxes, while adding a simple form to send data to the new_bulk_edit_path.
+This path corresponds to the new action, which typically, you don’t post forms to (which is why we needed to be explicit about setting the GET method).
 However, in this case we need this information before we can proceed with a new bulk edit.
-We've also hidden the submit button by default.
-We'll need some Javascript to show and hide it.
+We’ve also hidden the submit button by default.
+We’ll need some Javascript to show and hide it.

 ```ruby
 # app/assets/javascripts/search.js